rfo909/CFT/doc/Doc.md

 /dirSrc
 ```

-A protected directory does not allow create, delete or copy file into dir.
-This includes blocking
-File.uncompress when target dir is protected.

-A protected file does not allow delete, create, append, copyFrom (target), copyTo or move (source or target).

 Invalid operations result in an error, where the operation is described, along with the
 protection code (String).

 All source directories when searching should be protected, as well as log directories, if originals
 matter.

+### A protected directory does not allow

+- create

+- delete

+- copy file into dir - includes blocking
+File.uncompress when target dir is protected

+### A protected file does not allow

+- delete

+- create

+- append

+- copyFrom (target)

+- copyTo

+- move (source or target)

 ## Working with text lines from stdin